 The emotions involved in temporary orders of protection are significant.
 Gentry Law Firm LLC can clearly and objectively explain your rights.
-He has built a reputation as an ethical lawyer who upholds the best interests of his clients diligently and effectively through the process of divorce.
+We have built a reputation as an ethical lawyers who uphold the best interests of our clients diligently and effectively through the process of divorce process.

 To schedule your free consultation and to get a thorough analysis of your legal options, call 770-425-5573 or reach us confidentially online.
 Conveniently located in Marietta, Georgia, we answer the phone during business hours and respond promptly to all inquiries.